lensesio/fast-data-dev/README.md

 embedded zookeeper).

-Another LKD addition are the `VANILLA_CONNECT`, `SERDE_TOOLS` and `LANDOOP_COMMON` flags for Kafka Connect.
+Another LKD addition are the `VANILLA_CONNECT`, `SERDE_TOOLS` and `LENSESIO_COMMON` flags for Kafka Connect.
 By default we load into the Connect Classpath the Schema Registry and Serde Tools by Confluent in order to support avro and our own base jars in order to support avro and our connectors.
 You can choose to run a completely vanilla kafka connect, the same that comes from the official distribution, without avro support by setting `VANILLA_CONNECT=1`.
-Please note that most if not all the connectors will fail to load, so it would be wise to disable them.  `SERDE_TOOLS=0` will disable Confluent's jars and `LANDOOP_COMMON=0` will disable our jars.
-Any of these is enough to support avro, but disabling `LANDOOP_COMMON` will render Stream Reactor inoperable.
+Please note that most if not all the connectors will fail to load, so it would be wise to disable them.  `SERDE_TOOLS=0` will disable Confluent's jars and `LENSESIO_COMMON=0` will disable our jars.
+Any of these is enough to support avro, but disabling `LENSESIO_COMMON` will render Stream Reactor inoperable.

 ### Versions